jmcascalheira/website/content/authors/admin/_index.md

 - Visitors
 ---

 I am an archaeologist interested in prehistoric hunter-gatherer adaptations, specifically in how these are related to processes of climate and environmental change.
 I focus on the study of lithic technological organization and its correlation with various aspects of ecological dynamics and human behavior.
 I currently direct fieldwork in several sites within the context of my ERC Consolidator Grant - FINISTERRA: Population trajectories and cultural dynamics of the late Neanderthals in Far Western Eurasia.
 I am also a collaborator in different projects on the Middle and Later Stone Age in Mozambique and Sudan.
+Currently I am also the Director of ICArEHB, a research center for Archaeology at the University of Algarve.